 Deadline for Special Session proposals has been extended to April 16 (was April 2).
 Organizers will be notified whether their proposal has been accepted by May 29 (was May 15).

-The AMS is CHANGING the following meetings to videoconferences.
-Information will be emailed to those involved.
+The following AMS Committee meetings will be held VIRTUALLY.
+Information will be emailed to all those involved.